ndilieto/uacme/README.md

 challenge handshake comes in, **ualpn** handles it on the fly instead of proxying it to the webserver.

-While running **ualpn** also listens to a UNIX domain socket so that it can be fed the necessary tls-alpn-01 key authorizations for the domains being validated by the ACME server. **ualpn** was designed to be easy to integrate with not only **uacme** but also other ACME clients.
+**ualpn** also listens to a UNIX domain socket so that it can be fed the necessary tls-alpn-01 key authorizations for the domains being validated by the ACME server. **ualpn** was designed to be easy to integrate with not only **uacme** but also other ACME clients.

 # getting started, quick and dirty